ppy/osu-wiki/wiki/Help_Centre/Gameplay/en.md

 **Both Windowed and Borderless mode introduce a *considerable* amount of input delay.**

-We reccomend using Fullscreen as it is optimal for the smoothest gameplay experience. <!-- this line could be bolded with the line above, or stay down here, I can't decide tho (remove comment before merging) -->
+We recommend using Fullscreen as it is optimal for the smoothest gameplay experience. <!-- this line could be bolded with the line above, or stay down here, I can't decide tho (remove comment before merging) -->

-If you are using windowed or borderless mode to sync up your monitor's refresh rate, we reccomend you try selecting the `VSync` option under `Frame Limiter` first! <!-- this line and the line below are only one sentence long but they don't really fit together on the same line (remove comment before merging) -->
+If you are using windowed or borderless mode to sync up your monitor's refresh rate, we recommend you try selecting the `VSync` option under `Frame Limiter` first! <!-- this line and the line below are only one sentence long but they don't really fit together on the same line (remove comment before merging) -->

-If you are using windowed mode to lower the "sensitivity" of your tablet, we reccomend that you try adjusting your tablet area (which you can learn to do in the "Performance" section of this article!).
+If you are using windowed mode to lower the "sensitivity" of your tablet, we recommend that you try adjusting your tablet area (which you can learn to do in the "Performance" section of this article!).

 ### Does your game freeze up for only a moment or so?